Jordomav/Innoved/app-class/day1/README.md

 - The command `mkdir`, or 'make directory', allows you to create a new folder.
 For example, `mkdir stlyes`.
 - Lets try these commands out
     - Type in the command `cd ~/Desktop`
-    - Then type in `ls`
+    - Then type in `dir`
-    - Now lets create a new file, type in `touch index.html`
+    - Now lets create a new file, type in `echo some-text  > index.html`
     - Next lets make a new folder, type in `mkdir stlyes`

 ## Lets install the project: